stytchauth/stytch-netlify-example/README.md

 ## Running the app on Netlify
 Click the button below to deploy this application to Netlify.
 This will create a new Netlify site and deploy the application to it.
 You will be prompted to enter your Stytch [API Keys](https://stytch.com/dashboard/api-keys).

-Note, you'll need to add your Netlify's site domain to the [Redirect URLs](https://stytch.com/dashboard/redirect-urls) and [Authorized applications](https://stytch.com/dashboard/sdk-configuration) in your Stytch Dashboard that you previously added `http://localhost:8888` to.
+Note, you'll need to add your Netlify's site domain to the [Redirect URLs](https://stytch.com/dashboard/redirect-urls), e.g. `https://main--wonderful-salmiakki-f95458.netlify.app/authenticate`, and [Authorized applications](https://stytch.com/dashboard/sdk-configuration) in your Stytch Dashboard, e.g. `https://main--wonderful-salmiakki-f95458.netlify.app`.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/stytchauth/stytch-netlify-example)